BRINGING YOUR DESIGN TO LIGHT

 Question 1: Was Chuck following his original soul’s agenda before he crashed into the ocean, and was the course of his life untimely ripped by an unforeseeable accident?

 Scenario 1: As an employee of an international company, Chuck was doing what he came here to do.
-He was developing leadership skills, skills in managing others, skills at managing time, skills at relating to co-workers, supervisees, friends, and intimates.
-He was successful at his job – he accomplished his goals and he was competent, trustworthy, and reliable.
+He was developing leadership skills, including those in managing others, time management, and relationship-building with coworkers, supervisees, friends, and intimates.
+He was successful at his job – he accomplished his goals, and he was competent, trustworthy, and reliable.

 Then his tightly crafted, intentionally designed life was completely derailed by a horrific accident.

-Chuck could have died in the ocean, but his raft drifted to an uninhabited island.
-Perhaps he was guided there, or perhaps it was just another accident.
+Chuck could have died in the ocean, but instead, his life raft drifted to an uninhabited island.
+Perhaps he was guided there, or maybe it was just luck.

-If he was guided, it would seem that there was a higher intention for his life to continue despite it being thrown so completely off course.
-If it was an accident that he landed on a shore, he was still faced with the choice to give up on his life, or to do whatever he could to survive and find a way to return to the life that had been ripped from him.
+If he were guided, there was a higher intention for his life to continue despite it being thrown so completely off course.
+If it was an accident that he landed on a shore, he was still faced with the choice to give up on his life or to do whatever he could to survive and find a way to return to the life that had been ripped from him.

 Do we choose to give up or persevere?

 Whether or not there was a higher force that guided Chuck to the island shore, he still had a choice to make.
-He could continue living, or he could find a way to make an exit.
+He could continue living or find a way to exit.

 **~**~**~**